dalihub/dali-toolkit/README.md

     - INSTALL_CMAKE_MODULES    ---> Whether to install the CMake modules (Used by the CMake command find_package() to find previously installed libraries).
     - ENABLE_DEBUG             ---> Whether to build with debug enabled.
     - USE_DEFAULT_RESOURCE_DIR ---> Whether to use the default resource folders.
 Otherwise set environment variables for DALI_IMAGE_DIR, DALI_SOUND_DIR, DALI_STYLE_DIR, DALI_STYLE_IMAGE_DIR and DALI_DATA_READ_ONLY_DIR

+# DALi Scene Loader

+For information about the DALi Scene Loader library, refer to dali-scene-loader/README.md.